| City/Town: • Jacksonville |

 Claude Nolan Inc. relinquished its Pontiac franchise in Jacksonville in order to concentrate on the growing Cadillac market and dealerships in Miami and Miami Beach were sold.
 The Cadillac dealership at 2044 Biscayne Boulevard in Miami, Cadillac’s largest dealership, remained in the hands of Claude Nolan Inc. and operated as Nolan-Peeler Motors well into the 1990s.

-When Connor Brown died in 1976, his wife Claudia Nolan Brown took over operations of Connor Brown Cadillac until 1979 when she sold the company.
+When Connor Brown died in 1976, his wife, Claudia Nolan Brown, took over operations of Connor Brown Cadillac until 1979, when she sold the company.
 As president of Claude Nolan Cadillac Inc., Helmick has continued the tradition of growth established by his predecessors.
 In the Fall of 1985, the dealership relocated to its new facility on Southside Boulevard.
 Today, the former Cadillac building stands as one of many post-World War II, pseudo-modern monstrosities.
-Although the drastic remodel completely obscured the original facade, there still remain two skylighted garages behind the building that Klutho also designed for Claude Nolan.
+Although the drastic remodel completely obscured the original facade, two skylighted garages remain behind the building that Klutho also designed for Claude Nolan.

 Future of the Claude Nolan Cadillac Bldg. in Jacksonville